 Pay-on-production contracts such as KTPO's (KUKA Toledo Production Operations) offer additional opportunities, but also risks.
-The Jeep Wrangler brand continues to promise above-average growth prospects compared to other American car models.
-KUKA again participated in this growth during 2017.
-Here risks involve greater dependence on the volumes produced for the American car market.
+The Jeep brand continues to promise above-average growth prospects compared to other American car models.
+KUKA will continue to participate in this growth.
+2018 saw investment in the infrastructure of the location in order to recommence production in 2019 for a new vehicle.
+Here risks involve greater dependence on the volumes produced for the car market.